HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 1. **Single-cell Smart-seq2 and 10X v2 RNA-seq data**

-    Data from Smart-seq2 and 10X v2 experiments will be analyzed by our [processing pipelines](/learn/userguides/data-processing-pipelines/overview-of-data-processing-pipelines-user-guides).
+    Data from paired-end plate-based Smart-seq2 and 10X v2 assays will be analyzed by our [processing pipelines](/learn/userguides/data-processing-pipelines/overview-of-data-processing-pipelines-user-guides).
 Alignment and quantification results will be made available in the Data Browser alongside raw data.

 1. **Single nucleus sequencing and image-based transcriptomics data**

-    We are actively investigating standard processing pipelines for single nucleus sequencing and several image-based transcriptomics experiments.
+    We are actively investigating standard processing pipelines for single nucleus sequencing and image-based transcriptomics assays.
 If you are doing these types of experiments, please reach out to us.
-We are interested in working together to better understand these data types and how to process them.
+We are interested in working with the community to understand these data types and how to process them.

 1. **Other cellular resolution data**